xyb3rt/urxvt-perls/README.md

 ------------
 Simply place the scripts you want to install in the /usr/lib/urxvt/perl/ folder for system-wide availability.
-You can also put them in a folder of your choice, but then you have to add this line to your .Xdefaults:
+You can also put them in a folder of your choice, but then you have to add this line to your .Xdefaults/.Xresources:

     URxvt.perl-lib: /your/folder/

-See the following sections for information on how to enable the scripts or set script-specific options and keyboard mappings in your .Xdefaults.
+See the following sections for information on how to enable the scripts or set script-specific options and keyboard mappings in your .Xdefaults/.Xresources.

 keyboard-select
 ---------------
 Use keyboard shortcuts to select and copy text.

-After installing, put the following lines in your .Xdefaults:
+After installing, put the following lines in your .Xdefaults/.Xresources:

     URxvt.perl-ext-common: ...,keyboard-select
     URxvt.keysym.M-Escape: perl:keyboard-select:activate